-Writing recommendations for students seeking additional academic or job opportunities is an important role for academic faculty at the university.
+Ask me, Don’t Ask the Mouse!
+Writing recommendations (and serving as a reference in other capacities) for students seeking additional academic or job opportunities is an important role for academic faculty at the university.
 It is also a source of misunderstanding so I like to make my expectations clear.

-- I am only willing to write detailed references for students I know well.
-Typically, that means you’ve taken and done well in 2 or more classes from me and have started a conversation with me in office hours about your academic goals and aspirations and/or you have worked closely with me on a research project.
-I may agree to write letters for others, but they will not be detailed—and, so you might do better to consider someone else to write the letter.
+- I am only willing to write recommendations or serve as a reference for students I know well.
+Typically, that means you’ve taken and done well in 2 or more classes from me and have started a conversation with me in office hours or over email about your academic goals and aspirations or you have worked closely with me on a research project.
+(In exceptional cases, I may agree to write letters or serve as references for others, but they will not be detailed—and, so you might do better to consider someone who knows you better to write the letter.)

-- You should give me requests as early as possible, but no later than 2 weeks to the deadline.
+- You should give me requests as early as possible, but no later than 2 weeks before the deadline.
 Even so, if I am particularly tied up, I may decline even with 2 weeks lead time.
-Get me the requests early.
+Get me the requests early!

 - I prefer letters that will be confidential from the person for which I am writing the letter.
 This allows me to provide a more candid assessment and it is a more valuable letter because the recipient knows that the referee can be more candid under these circumstances.
 If you think that I might write something negative about you, you should reconsider whether I am your best reference.
 I will only do “open-envelope” letters under very special circumstances (i.e., you must provide an explanation with documentation for me to consider it, and there is no guarantee that I will agree to do it).